AccelByte/extend-service-extension-csharp/README.md

    ![swagger-interface](./docs/images/swagger-authorize.png)

-   Popup will show, input "Bearer <user's access token>" in `Value` field for `Bearer (apiKey)`.
+   Popup will show, input "Bearer <user access token>" in `Value` field for `Bearer (apiKey)`.
 Then click "Authorize" to save the user's access token.

 ### Test Observability